High School Test Information

 ACT NCR TESTING INFORMATION

-Volusia County Schools is offering the ACT NCR to grade12 students.
-The test will take place during the testing window of October 18-20.
+Volusia County Schools is offering the ACT NCR to grade 11 and 12 students.
+The test will take place during the testing window of March 7-9, 2023.
 VOL students will be testing at their zoned school and registration is required.
-Registration closes Tuesday, October 4 at 11:59 pm.
+Registration closes Wednesday, January 26th at 3:00 pm.

 What is the ACT NCR*? – This non-college reportable testing opportunity is offered to seniors in the fall and seniors/juniors in the spring.
 The purpose is to earn a concordant score that will fulfill a mathematics and/or reading graduation requirement towards a high school diploma.
 Because this is a non-reportable exam, parents must sign an acknowledgment before the student can take the test.